timjogorman/RicherEventDescription/guidelines.md

 Sometimes this head-finding will be difficult.
-For example, in clinical texts, one might find fragmentary phrases in which prepositions have been elided, as in "patient had CT chest pelvis."
+For example, in clinical texts, one might find fragmentary phrases in which prepositions have been elided, as in "patient had CT chest pelvis".
 In such cases, do feel free to attempt various paraphrases of what the phrase means, and to pick the word that would be the head of those more full forms.